Acts of Faith

 Investigating the convictions and beliefs that shaped westward expansion throughout the 19th century, Acts of Faith takes visitors beyond the mythologized “Wild West” of popular culture and presents a fuller, more surprising picture: a West populated by preachers, pilgrims, and visionaries, and home to sacred grounds and cathedrals that kindled spiritual feeling from the woodlands of New York to the valleys of California.
 This exhibition highlights the experiences of a breadth of people who, voluntarily or involuntarily, took part in this momentous, chaotic story — including diverse Native peoples, Protestant missionaries, Mormon settlers, Catholic communities, African American migrants, Jewish traders, and Chinese immigrant workers.

 The extraordinary diversity of art, artifacts, and objects that have been assembled for the show both illustrate and evoke the ways in which religion served peoples of differing faiths and beliefs as an anchor for social organization, a resource for resistance, and a means of survival.
-Dr. Louise Mirrer, President and CEO of New-York Historical Society
+Dr. Louise Mirrer, President and CEO of The New York Historical

 Visitors will learn how the nation’s growth increased religious diversity within its borders but also intensified contests over religious differences.
 Whose religious liberties would be protected, and how would contests over competing beliefs and customs be handled?
 These conflicts transformed America’s religious landscape in ways that can still be felt today.
 The rarely told stories in Acts of Faith illustrate religion as a source of identity, a driver of settlement, a force of social organization and control, and a resource for resistance and resilience.